LayanJethwa/intrusive-revision/README.md

 - Simple multiple-choice view to blitz through questions
 - View local and global statistics for all sets, as well as per question
 - Option to show questions based on previous statistics
+- Intrusive settings
+  - You can select the number of questions, the penalty for incorrect answers, and the time interval between popups
+  - You will be served popups globally across the entire phone at the specified time interval

 ## Roadmap